 > Made with waterproof and breathable

 > Supply Issues for this winter

-The North Face Summit L3 Down Pants has reinforced material on the knees and backside which is waterproof.
-Match this with high quality ultralight Pertex on the rest of the pants, 800 loft hyperdry down and a full length zip and you have one of the highest specification down pants in this review.
+The North Face Summit L3 Down Pants have reinforced material on the knees and backside which is waterproof.
+Match this with high-quality ultralight Pertex on the rest of the pants, 800 loft Hyperdry down and a full-length zip and you have one of the highest specifications down pants in this review.

-Overall, this is the best down pants for wet weather with the best rain resistance matched with durability and a lifetime warranty.
+Overall, the North Face Summit L3 Down Pants are the best down pants for wet weather with the best rain resistance matched with durability and a lifetime warranty.
 If only it was a bit cheaper.

 NOTE: At the time of this review there were supply issues with this item.
 Check below to see if they are back in stock.